scrabbletank/farhome-rules/eberron.md

 Pull the life force from a creature to heal another.
 Target up to 5 injured and living creatures.
 Make a spellcasting roll adding a terrible die for each creature targeted past the first.
 Creatures make a stamina save against this attack, taking 2 wound dice in death damage on fail.
 A target creature in range heals for 1 + half the damage dealt.

 For each level cast above 3rd, add an enhanced die

+#### Ritual of Bloodied Combat

+- **Casting Time:** 10 minutes
+- **Range:** self
+- **Duration:** 3 days

+You perform a ritual to empower you against your foes.
+In addition to its casting cost you must sacrifice a small or larger creature as part of the ritual.
+Make a spellcasting roll against 2 bad and 2 terrible dice.
+On success you have Combat Advantage against creatures whose blood you have siphoned.

+Your maximum wounds are reduced by 2 for the duration of the spell.
+You may cast this ritual on a willing creature whose blood you have siphoned with the creature paying the health cost.

+Add an enhanced die for every level cast above 3rd.

+### Sites of Power
+The world is scattered with places where elder magic is at its strongest.
+These can be anywhere, from an ancient grove, an island in a lake, by an ancient standing stone, etc. These sites of power allow those with elder magic to easily perform rituals.
+When casting a ritual at a site of power you remove 2 challenge dice from the roll.

+#### Divining Rod
+Used to find sites of power.
+You may spend 1 minute divining their location.
+Make an arcana roll against 2 terrible dice.
+On success you know the direction to a site of power if one is within 10 miles of your location.
+On a critical fail the divining rod breaks, and must be repaired back in the grove.

 ## Curse